qgriffith-zz/OpenEats/docs/install.rst

 Load Initial Data
 ==================

-OpenEats2 has default data that needs to be loaded into the database.
+OpenEats2 comes with default data that needs to be loaded into the database.

 Required Data
 --------------